core-wg/comi/draft-ietf-core-comi.md

   identity bad-element {
     base error-tag;
     description
-      "Returned by the CoMI server when the CoMI client tries to create data nodes for more than one case in a choice.";
+      "Returned by the CORECONF server when the CORECONF client tries to create data nodes for more than one case in a choice.";
   }

   identity data-missing {
     base error-tag;
     description
-      "Returned by the CoMI server when a data node required to accept the request is not present.";
+      "Returned by the CORECONF server when a data node required to accept the request is not present.";
   }

   identity error {
     base error-tag;
     description
-      "Returned by the CoMI server when an unspecified error has occurred.";
+      "Returned by the CORECONF server when an unspecified error has occurred.";
   }